Scope Add-On

 Direct Answer

 Roof tear-off commonly adds meaningful labor and disposal cost to a replacement quote.
-For planning, homeowners should ask whether old roof removal, dump fees, cleanup, and extra layer charges are included.
+For planning, homeowners should ask whether old roof removal, dump fees, cleanup, extra layer charges, and decking inspection are included.

 Tear-Off Cost Variables